GuilhermeViana-22/PokeAPI/README.md

 # PokeAPI
--- try to build an API ,for ready information of same pokemons
+-- Create a pokex for ready of same information os pokemons